ArshMalik02/CBSE-e-commerce-project/README.md

 # CBSE-e-commerce-project

-e-commerce project based on python needed for CBSE grade 12 submission
+e-commerce project based on python for CBSE grade 12 submission